Tennis at the 1896 Summer Olympics: Medal table

-Competitors from Australia and Germany won medals only as a part of a mixed team in the doubles event.
+Competitors from Australia and Germany won medals as a part of a mixed team in the doubles event.

 Participating nations

 A total of 13 tennis players from 6 nations competed at the Athens Games:

 The International Society of Olympic Historians lists only thirteen players; according to them, British players Frank and George Marshall did not participate.
 Other sources do include the Marshalls, for a total of 15 players.